 The first of our second generation priority-date patent applications is about to be filed in Europe.

-Two other important members of our Science Team are Professor Allison Cowin of The University of South Australia and Dr Fraser Russell of The University of the Sunshine Coast in Queensland.
-While some of the results from The University of the Sunshine Coast are confidential, Dr Russell and his colleagues published a paper entitled, ‘Effect of the novel wound healing agent, OPAL A on leukotriene B4 production in human neutrophils and 5-lipoxygenase activity’ in the December 2011 edition of Wound Practice & Research.
+Two studies have been conducted under the supervision of Dr Fraser Russell at The University of the Sunshine Coast in Queensland.
+Whilst some of the results from The University of the Sunshine Coast are confidential, Dr Russell and his colleagues published a paper entitled, ‘Effect of the novel wound healing agent, OPAL A on leukotriene B4 production in human neutrophils and 5-lipoxygenase activity’ in the December 2011 edition of Wound Practice & Research.
+These results suggested that OPAL A may have vasodilatory effects.
+This is also suggested by several of the clinical outcomes that have been observed as recorded by Professor Geoffrey Mitchell of The University of Queensland in a paper entitled ‘Clinical observations supporting a vasodilatory effect of the modified papaya extract OPAL001’ also in the December 2011 edition of Wound Practice & Research.

 Phoenix Eagle Company Pty Ltd